media-admin/macoffice/cms/wp-content/plugins/advanced-woo-search/readme.txt

 * **Set plugin settings**.
 Leave it to default values or customize some of them.
 * **Add search form**.
 There are several ways you can add a search form to your site.
 Use the **Seamless integration** option, shortcode, widget or custom php function.
 Read more in the guide article: [Adding Search Form](https://advanced-woo-search.com/guide/search-form/?utm_source=wp-repo&utm_medium=listing&utm_campaign=aws-repo).
 * **Finish!** Now all is set and you can check your search form on the pages where you add it.

+= What is the plugin index table and why is it needed? =

+In order to work, the plugin first requires to index all your WooCommerce products data.
+All content words are normalized and stored inside a plugin index table.
+For now all plugin search queries will be performed through this index table.

+This is a one-time action.
+After first indexation all other product changes will be synchronized automatically.
+Indexing helps to speed-up search and to bring more accurate search results.

+Read more about indexing in the guide article: [Indexing](https://advanced-woo-search.com/guide/reindex-table/).

 = Will this plugin work with my theme? =